Jean-Bertrand Aristide: Achievements in health care

-Disbanding the army and paramilitary units – the Fad'H, Tonton Macoutes, and Attaches
+Disbanding the army and paramilitary units

 The Lavalas political project has long been dedicated to promoting a civilian police force and disbanding the long-time tools of elite repression in Haiti which have been the country's brutal military and paramilitary forces.
 The government under Aristide launched the first trial of paramilitary death squads and successfully jailed many after aired on Haitian public television trials of FAdH and FRAPH members involved in massacres of civilians.

 Trials were held bringing to justice a handful of wealthy individuals from among Haiti's upper class that had financed paramilitary death squads, including individuals such as Judy C. Roy (who has acknowledged her financing of the FLRN death squads) of whom held close ties with the former dictators Raoul Cedras and Jean-Claude Duvalier.
 Reforming the country's security services though posed a constant problem for Lavalas, as the U.S. sought to undermine these reform efforts by seeking to re-insert its right-wing allies into the police force.
 The Lavalas government also faced a lack of resources, due to cuts in aid to Haiti with US policies under the first presidency of George W. Bush.
 Meanwhile, there was continued prevalence of corruption in connection with the drug trade.

 Criticism

+Several of his former associates were convicted of drug trafficking.
+However, despite allegations of his own involvement, Aristide himself has never been charged or convicted.